macaroni-os/kit-fixups/README.rst

 - <branch_name> (eg. 1.0-prime, 3.20-prime ...)
    These directories with fixes get applied over master, but only for selected branch.

-Note for developers: If a kit is following master (doesn't have any branches), then it shouldn't have any branches folders.
+Note for developers: If a kit is following master (doesn't have any branches), then it shouldn't have any branch folders.

 Do you want to help?